telerik/kendo-ui-core/docs/controls/interactivity/fx/overview.md

 ### Use Composite Effects

-Most of the effects can be combined, provided that they run on the same element, as demonstrated in the example below.
+If the effects run on the same element, you can combine most of them.

-For running effects on different elements, use [`jQuery.when`](http://api.jquery.com/jQuery.when/)).

 ###### Example